Shopify/toxiproxy/README.md

 ### Toxics

 Toxics manipulate the pipe between the client and upstream.
+If the `enabled` field is not provided when creating the toxic, it will default to being disabled.

 #### latency